YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`namecount` is the number of variable names in the call.

-Release any locks held by the process, attempt to acquire all the requested locks.
+Release any locks held by the process, and attempt to acquire all the requested locks.
 Except in the case of an error or a :CODE:`YDB_LOCK_TIMEOUT` return value, the release is unconditional.
 On return, the function will have acquired all requested locks or none of